Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Non-magnetic electronic structure

 We construct the three-band model Hamiltonian,

 with $h_1$, $h_2$ and $h_3$ being $d_{xy}$, $d_{yz}$ and $d_{zx}$ band dispersion relations, respectively.
-All the elements except diagonal ones are zero due to zero overlap between orthogonal orbitals.
+The off-diagonal elements are zero due to symmetry of the orthogonal orbitals.
 These diagonal matrix elements are constructed using the Slater-Koster integrals as we present in Eqn. \ref{eq:SK}.

 where, $\epsilon_i$ are the onsite energies for Ta $d_{xy}$ and V $d_{xz,yz}$ orbitals, and $t_{i}$'s are the hopping integrals.
-The $t_{2g}$ bands around $\Gamma$ point are present in Fig. \ref{fig:t2g}.
+The $t_{2g}$ bands around $\Gamma$ point are present in Fig. S2 of SM \cite{patel2023layer}.
 The strong hybridization between three orbitals leads to avoided band crossings around the $\Gamma$ point.
 This avoided crossing also represents a broken symmetry which is the inversion symmetry in the case of the interface.
-We incorporate the broken inversion symmetry in the Hamiltonian through atomic spin-orbit coupling and the orbital Rashba effect.
+We incorporate the broken inversion symmetry in the tight-binding Hamiltonian using atomic SOC and the orbital Rashba effect.
 The atomic SOC and the orbital Rashba Hamiltonian, in basis of [Ta $d_{xy,\sigma}$, V $d_{yz,\sigma}$,V $d_{zx,\sigma}$], $\sigma$ is the spin index, can be defined in the following manner \cite{mohanta2015multiband},